-Implementation of a third fire station also is on the list of potential priorities along with more routine items such as a review of zoning codes, executing a strategy on water, sewer, and other infrastructure replacement, and a holistic review of town fees.
+Implementation of fire station 3 also is on the list of potential priorities along with more routine items such as a review of zoning codes, executing a strategy on water, sewer, and other infrastructure replacement, and a holistic review of town fees.
 There also is an item that would explore increased dedicated spending on public art.

 Concerns over parking questions in the development plan for Uptown South are part of the perennial debate over the difference between available parking and convenient parking.
 Some worry that a large-format building or dense housing will not have enough parking.
 But Hanson said that remains to be determined.